purescript-emacs/purescript-mode/README.md

 with other Emacsen, but we don't have the resources to support other versions.

+### Installation using package.el

+Users of [MELPA](https://melpa.org) can install `purescript-mode` using `M-x package-install`.
+This is the most straightforward and recommended installation method.

 ### Installation from Git

 -   `git clone https://github.com/dysinger/purescript-mode.git` into a